-Architecture/Elevations/Colors: The proposed buildings' exterior colors are a palette of greys and greens (Exhibit 5).
-The lower wall of the main building is charcoal grey concrete masonry (CMU) block and additional CMU block in dark charcoal is proposed around three sides of the office annex.
-The main building exterior is clad in metals panels with horizontal seams in neutral greys.
-Vertical-seam panels in dark green and a stucco framing elements in light grey are used on the office annex.
-Loading and entry doors are light green.
-Landscaping and fencing are provided around the perimeter of the site, as described below (Exhibit 6).
-The project is proposed in eight phase as each building will be built as timing warrants.
+Elevations, Colors and Materials: The proposed structures are similar to other metal frame and concrete block and panel industrial buildings in the area (Exhibit 6).
 The building design provides architectural interest through varying panel orientation and color, with additional attention to the office area provided by light grey framing - including loading dock canopies - and light green entries.
 The overall architecture is simple and modern, and the color scheme is appropriate to the design.

-Landscaping: The landscape plan shows planted areas around the perimeter of the site, as well as along the front (south side) and sides of each building, and at the rear northwest corner.
+Landscaping: The landscape plan shows planted areas around the perimeter of the site, as well as along the front (south side) and sides of each building, and at the rear northwest corner (Exhibit 7).
 Low-water use trees listed on the plan: Acacia Mulga, Palo Verde, Desert Ironwood, Texas Ebony and both Mediterranean and California Palms.
 Schrubs include Pyracantha along the perimeter fencing and Coyote Brush, Brittle Brush, Red Yucca, Creosote Bush, Century Plan and Blue Agave throughout the site.
 The overall planting plan is appropriate in scale and plant selection.